inmanta/inmanta-core/docs/model_developers/developer_getting_started.rst

     pip install inmanta-core pytest-inmanta

-Once you are done with creating a project, you can ``cd`` into that directory and open vs code by running:
+Once you are done with creating a project, you can ``cd`` into that directory and open VS Code by running:

 .. code-block:: bash